 - Have someone cosign: Many lenders allow you to have another person cosign a loan.
 A cosigner with strong credit can reduce your interest rates.

-- Buy a new car instead of a used one: While new cars are more expensive, lenders typically offer lower auto loan rates for new car purchases.
+- Buy a new car instead of a used one: While new cars are more expensive, lenders typically offer lower auto loan rates for younger vehicle ages.

-- Place a bigger down payment: A bigger down payment can reduce your interest rate as well as the amount of time it takes to pay off your loan.
+- Place a bigger down payment: A bigger down payment can lower your interest rate and monthly payments as well as the amount of time it takes to pay off your loan.

 You might also consider trying to pay your loan in a shorter time frame.
 While this may not reduce your loan interest rate, it will mean that you pay off your loan sooner and will have to pay less interest.
 However, be sure to read your loan contract language carefully.
 Some lenders charge a prepayment penalty – an extra fee for paying down your auto loan too early.

-Where To Find The Best Auto Loan Rates
+Where To Find The Lowest Auto Loan Rates

 The table below shows the lenders that offer the lowest auto loan rates.
 However, just because a loan provider offers low APRs does not mean everyone is eligible for that rate.
 Loan terms vary by individual, and there is no single best lender for all drivers.

-Drivers with poor credit are unlikely to be eligible for the interest rates noted in the table above.
+Drivers with low credit scores are unlikely to be eligible for the interest rates noted in the tables above.
 If you have poor credit, try comparing offers from multiple lenders using a site such as AutoCreditExpress.com.
-This site also specializes in finding loans for borrowers with bad credit, so if you have trouble finding auto loan offers, it’s worth checking.
+This site specializes in finding loans for borrowers with bad credit, so if you have trouble finding auto loan offers, it’s worth checking.

 How To Apply For An Auto Loan